 This drawing probably won’t be something you’ll want to have framed, or maybe it will because art just happens sometimes.
 Either way, you’ve taken more of the drawing process into yourself, and someday soon it will spontaneously flow from there to your pencil tip and onto the paper without a thought.

-These links take you to my affiliate and the art store I’ve ordered from for over twenty years, Dick Blick.
+These links take you to my affiliate and the art store I’ve ordered from for over twenty five years, Dick Blick.
 If you order supplies from a link here, I get a small amount of the total you pay.
 Many of you have done this and I wanted to mention that I appreciate it very much.
 Thank you!

 You’ll need a kneaded eraser to make highlights that match the texture of this drawing.
 It’s soft squishy eraser that lifts graphite very gradually.
 You can form them into points, wedges, balls, or any other shape you need to match a texture.
 If you’re buying them for the first time, get a few of the small ones instead on one large piece because they’re very easy to lose.